shdwdln/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Property-Types.md

 ## Common Parameters

-In addition to values specific to their [Data Types](Data-Types.md), all properties have the follow parameters.
+In addition to values specific to their [Data Types](Data-Types.md), all properties have the following parameters.

 | Name        | Type  | Description |
 |:------------ |:---|:---|